tylerlong/sample-code-generator/samples.md

       }
     },
     "transition": {
+      "type": "array",
+      "items": {
         "description": "For NotActivated extensions only.
 Welcome email settings", "properties": {
           "sendWelcomeEmailsToUsers": {
             "type": "boolean",
             "description": "Specifies if an activation email is automatically sent to new users (Not Activated extensions) or not"
           },
           "sendWelcomeEmail": {
             "type": "boolean",
             "description": "Supported for account confirmation.
 Specifies whether welcome email is sent" }
+        }
       }
     }